Gina Carano: 2020s

 In November 2021, Carano was tapped to play a secret service agent in My Son Hunter, a biopic on Hunter Biden directed by Robert Davi.

-In February 2022, Carano explained her social media posts, saying that she "shared a meme, I translated into: Don't let the government pit you against each other or history tells us that could go wrong."
-Some fans and commentators contrasted Carano's firing with fellow The Mandalorian cast member Pedro Pascal suffering no consequence for making comparisons between the treatment of Jews in concentration camps and the treatment of undocumented migrant children at ICE detention facilities in the US.
+In February 2022, Carano explained her online posts, saying that she "shared a meme, I translated into: Don't let the government pit you against each other or history tells us that could go wrong."
+Some fans and commentators contrasted Carano's firing with fellow The Mandalorian cast member Pedro Pascal suffering no consequence for making comparisons between the treatment of Jews in concentration camps and the treatment of undocumented migrant children at I.C.E. detention facilities in the United States.
 Carano was defended by The Mandalorian co-star Bill Burr, who described her as "an absolute sweetheart" and criticized her firing.

 In February 2024, Carano filed a lawsuit against Lucasfilm over her firing, alleging wrongful dismissal and sex discrimination.
 The suit was funded by Elon Musk, who had previously promised to support anyone who suffered employment discrimination because of what they posted on X. Disney moved to have the case dismissed, which was denied by U.S. district judge Sherilyn Peace Garnett.
 Gina Carano v.
 The Walt Disney Company, Lucasfilm LTD. LLC, and Huckleberry Industries (U.S.) Inc. was set to begin on September 25, 2025, but in August, Carano and Disney settled their dispute.

 Accolades

 Carano was profiled in a feature story for the ESPN series E:60.
 She was voted "Hottest Woman In America" by Big Biz Magazine in the Spring 2008 issue.
 On May 13, 2008, "Gina Carano" was the fastest-rising search on Google and third-most-searched person on Yahoo!, and ranked no. 5 on Yahoo!'s "Top Ten Influential Women of 2008" list.

 In May 2009, Carano was ranked no. 16 on Maxims Hot 100 list.
 She is one of the cover athletes along with Serena Williams for the October 19, 2009, edition of ESPN The Magazines Body Issue.

-She was a nominee for the 2013 Critics Choice Awards for best actress in an action movie for Haywire.
+Carano was a nominee for the 2013 Critics Choice Awards for best actress in an action movie for Haywire.

+Carano was inducted into the Martial Arts History Museum Hall of Fame in 2015.

+Personal life

+Carano stated in March 2026 that she had married her longtime boyfriend, Muay Thai fighter Kevin Ross, in August 2022, a marriage the couple had not previously disclosed.